dipuk0506/UQ-Data/README.md

-# Synthetic Dataset for Regression and Uncertainty Quantification
+# Synthetic Datasets for Numeric Uncertainty Quantification

 ## The Source of Dataset with Sourcecode
 We generate these synthetic datasets with the help of the following python script in the Kaggle.